-Summer seminars in London are also an important feature of the School's special programs.
-Realizing the inestimable value of direct contact with professionals and other experts, the School of Communications and Theater offers an annual seminar on British mass media.
+Summer Study Abroad programs are also an important feature of the School's special programs.
+Realizing the inestimable value of direct contact with professionals and other experts, the School of Communications and Theater offers an annual summer seminar in London on British Mass Media.
 These seminars are offered for graduate and undergraduate credit and can be an integral part of a student's coursework.

-The seminars, like the fall semester program, are open to qualified students from other universities and colleges and to others who choose to continue their education in a less formal manner than in a prescribed program of study.
+The summer programs, like the academic year program, are open to qualified students from other universities and colleges and to others who choose to continue their education in a less formal manner than in a prescribed program of study.

 See International Programs for more information about Study Abroad options.
 Current information on the London program is available from the Office of the Dean, 215-204-1961.